yohasebe/rsyntaxtree_web/about.md

 ### About

-**RSyntaxTree** is a graphical syntax tree generator written in the Ruby programming language created by <a href="mailto:yohasebe@gmail.com">Yoichiro Hasebe</a>.
+**RSyntaxTree** is a graphical syntax tree generator written in the Ruby programming language.

-Documentation of the input text syntax and markups of RSyntaxTree is avalable in [English](https://yohasebe.github.io/rsyntaxtree/documentation) and [Japanese](https://yohasebe.github.io/rsyntaxtree/documentation_ja).
+Documentation of the input text syntax and markups of RSyntaxTree is available in [English](https://yohasebe.github.io/rsyntaxtree/documentation) and [Japanese](https://yohasebe.github.io/rsyntaxtree/documentation_ja).
 See also [Example Gallery](https://yohasebe.github.io/rsyntaxtree/examples) for different types of sample input and result syntree images.

 A [command-line version](http://github.com/yohasebe/rsyntaxtree) of RSyntaxTree is available on GitHub.
 A web user interface for RSyntaxTree is also available; you can run RSyntaxTree with a web UI locally on your computer using [Docker](https://www.docker.com/products/docker-desktop/).